Cybersecurity

 This approach is a typical standard in cybersecurity programs and avoids the significant issues that data leakage can bring to a business.

 Email protection, meanwhile, operates on the same premise; only for your email communications.
-Email protection solutions help prevent many common vectors like phishing attempts, spam, and viruses communicated to end users through email servers.
+Email protection solutions help prevent many common cyberattacks like phishing attempts and other social engineering scams.

 Authentication Protocols